apollographql/rover/docs/source/ci-cd.md

 ## GitHub Actions

-### Linux/Mac OS jobs using the Curl installer
+### Linux/MacOS jobs using the `curl` installer

 Normally, when installing, Rover adds the path of its executable to your `$PATH`.
 Github Actions, however, doesn't use the `$PATH` variable between `step`s, so if you were to just install Rover and try to run it in the next step, you'd get a `command not found: rover` error.

-To fix this, you can append rover's location to the [`$GITHUB_PATH`](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#adding-a-system-path) variable. `$GITHUB_PATH` is similar to your system's `$PATH` variable, and things added to the `$GITHUB_PATH` can be used across multiple steps.
+To fix this, you can append Rover's location to the [`$GITHUB_PATH`](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#adding-a-system-path) variable. `$GITHUB_PATH` is similar to your system's `$PATH` variable, and things added to the `$GITHUB_PATH` can be used across multiple steps.
 You can modify it like this:

 ```bash
 echo "$HOME/.rover/bin" >> $GITHUB_PATH
 ```

-Since the `rover config auth` command is interactive, you'll need to [auth using an environment variable](./configuring#with-an-environment-variable) in your project settings.
+Because the `rover config auth` command is interactive, you'll need to [auth using an environment variable](./configuring#with-an-environment-variable) in your project settings.
 GitHub actions uses [project environments](https://docs.github.com/en/actions/reference/environments) to set up secret environment variables.
 In your action, you choose a `build.environment` by name and set `build.env` variables using the saved secrets.

 The following example is full example script, showing how to choose an `apollo` environment, and set an `APOLLO_KEY` variable.

-#### Full Example
+#### Full example

 ```yaml
 # .github/workflows/check.yml